Best Online Ed.S. in Educational Leadership Rankings Methodology

 Why Choose Ball State’s Online Ed.S.
 Program?

-Ball State’s Department of Educational Leadership isn’t resting on its laurels!
-It sponsors two superintendent study councils, offers a free service for Indiana schools seeking superintendents, and prepares more Indiana school administrators than any other university in the state.
+Ball State’s Department of Educational Leadership isn’t resting on its laurels.
+It sponsors two superintendent study councils and prepares more Indiana school administrators than any other university in the state.
 Have a look at the faculty bios and then check out the research centers within the Teachers College.
 Here you’ll find an intriguing interdisciplinary training initiative for K-12 schools—the Center for School Innovation—and the College’s very own K-12 laboratory school.

 Online Ed.S.
 Overview